The Sunnyvale Public Lands Act

 Sunnyvale City Council’s 2018 Response to Measure M

-On June 26, 2018 the Sunnyvale City Council adopted an “Administrative” response to the 2016 Measure M citizen initiative which they approved as a council-approved ordinance amendment.
-With this council-passed amendment to Chapter 2.07 defined PARCS properties can be sold or leased WITHOUT VOTER APPROVAL by a Super-Majority council vote.
-As verified by the City Attorney, the council-approved ordinance itself could be repealed by 4 votes of the city council at any time in the future.
-See the link below to the agenda item 18-0528 and the Sunnyvale June 26, 2018 Council Meeting Video starting at 03:00:40 minutes to view the proceedings.6/26/18 Agenda 7 18-0528Introduce an ordinance amending Sunnyvale Municipal Code (SMC) Chapter 2.07 to add special requirements for approval of certain sale and lease agreements involving publicly accessible recreation and city service (PARCS) properties, and adopt a Resolution approving the list of PARCS properties subject to the requirements of the amended SMC Chapter 2.07
+On June 26, 2018 the Sunnyvale City Council adopted an “Administrative” response to the 2016 Measure M citizen initiative.
+The council declined to put the amendment before the voters of Sunnyvale.
+By a vote of 5:2 the council approved the ordinance amendment WITHOUT VOTER APPROVAL provisions.
+With this council-passed amendment to Chapter 2.07 a list of defined PARCS properties can be sold or leased WITHOUT VOTER APPROVAL by a Super-Majority council vote.
+As verified by the City Attorney, the council-approved ordinance itself could be repealed by only 4 votes of the city council within just a few weeks at any time in the future.
+Links to the hearing video, public comment video and the agenda documents are below.6/26/18 Agenda 7 18-0528Introduce an ordinance amending Sunnyvale Municipal Code (SMC) Chapter 2.07 to add special requirements for approval of certain sale and lease agreements involving publicly accessible recreation and city service (PARCS) properties, and adopt a Resolution approving the list of PARCS properties subject to the requirements of the amended SMC Chapter 2.07

 Sunnyvale Measure M amends municipal code to require voter approval before the sale, lease, swap or transfer between the City and another party of property owned, leased or used by the City as a public park or community service amenity, which includes facilities and land whose primary purpose is to provide the public a place of city government administration, recreation, education, exercise, or enjoyment.